Mixed report card on support for arts

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-The Star approached some of the city’s arts organisations for a report card on the council in the past three years.
-We asked what the council had done well, and what had been less successful, its handling on the ongoing issue of performance venues, and the most urgent issues for the arts right now.

-With all the disruption caused by the Covid-19 pandemic in the past three years, the Dunedin City Council’s continued support of the arts has been fundamental for its survival during the time of turmoil and cancellations.
+With all the disruption caused by the Covid-19 pandemic in the past three years, the council's continued support of the arts has been fundamental for its survival during the time of turmoil and cancellations.

 This has been the main positive for Dunedin Symphony Orchestra manager Philippa Harris, who said the orchestra was ‘‘incredibly grateful’’ for council’s ongoing financial support, and for councillors who regularly attend DSO events.